 As we mentioned last week (Hebrews 3:12-13), we have blind spots in our life and we need the Word of God and one another to help us see them and address them.
 Together, discuss these three questions.
-As the leader, use your discernment for how to have these conversations.
-You may want to do this as a whole group, in smaller groups, coupled off in pairs, or ask them to journal about these questions this week.

 - Awareness: Where are potential favoritism blind spots in my life? - Habits: What habits in your life are reinforcing that blind spot? - Action: What can you do this week to begin to break this pattern?